 - 3 tbsp Lime juice

 - Combine all ingredients in a food processor.
 Blend until smooth.

-- Transfer to a serving bowl and garnish with lime wedges, pumpkin seeds and chopped cilantro.
+- Transfer to a serving bowl and garnish with lime wedges and chopped cilantro.

 Some of the links in this story use affiliate links.
 This means that if you make a purchase through our site, Dobbernationloves will earn a small commission at no extra cost to you.
 Your support helps us to produce comprehensive content.